nextcloud/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 Configuring the ClamAV Antivirus Scanner
 ========================================

-You can configure your ownCloud server to automatically run a virus scan on newly-uploaded files with the Antivirus App for Files.
+You can configure your Nextcloud server to automatically run a virus scan on newly-uploaded files with the Antivirus App for Files.
 The Antivirus App for Files integrates the open source anti-virus engine `ClamAV
-<http://www.clamav.net/index.html>`_  with ownCloud.
+<http://www.clamav.net/index.html>`_  with Nextcloud.
 ClamAV detects all forms
 of malware including Trojan horses, viruses, and worms, and it operates on all major file types including Windows, Linux, and Mac files, compressed files, executables, image files, Flash, PDF, and many others.
 ClamAV's Freshclam